New and Delete Operators in C++ with Examples

 Output:

-Custom Memory Allocation in C++ using Overloaded new and delete
+Overloading new and delete for Custom Memory Allocation in C++

 In C++, you can overload the new and delete operators to customise the way memory is allocated and deallocated.
-This allows you to implement custom memory management strategies, such as tracking memory usage, debugging memory leaks, or optimizing memory allocation for specific use cases.
+This allows you to implement custom memory management strategies, such as tracking memory usage, avoiding memory leaks, or optimizing memory allocation for specific use cases.
 Overloading new and delete can be helpful when you need more control over how memory is handled in your program.

 Example: